homeymusic/mami.codi.R/README.md

 ##### Stretched ~ Partials: 10

-\[1\] “Stretched” For stretched harmonics, behavioral results and theoretical predictions mostly agree.
+For stretched harmonics, behavioral results and theoretical predictions mostly agree.
 MaMi.Codi predicts peaks with minor polarity just above m3 and m7 that do not exist in the behavioral results.

 | temporal_variance | spatial_variance | smoothing_sigma |
 |:------------------|:-----------------|----------------:|